Cornelia Butler Flora: Biography

+She died of complications from pneumonia, on April 30, 2025, at the Gove County Medical Center in Quinter, Kansas.

 Contribution to rural sociology

 The major contribution of Cornelia Flora to Rural Sociology is the Community Capitals Framework (CCF).
 It was co-developed with her husband Jan L. Flora.
 CCF links seven types of capitals (resources) necessary for promoting long-term development and well-being of communities.
 The seven types of community capitals are- natural, cultural, human, social, political, financial, and built- capital.
 The Floras consider that "growth focused only on financial capital generally increases inequality and environmental damage unless specific action is taken to protect ecosystem health and social inclusion.
 And, indeed, economic growth (alone) does not equal financial security for communities".
 Hence, favoring one or two types of capitals over other types of capitals could result in skewed development and decreased resilience at the community level.
 The distinguishing feature of CCF is that it focuses on different types of assets within the community.
 It does not focus on (asset) deficits.
 Thus, it is a significant shift in thinking (from have-nots/weaknesses to haves/strengths) and in approach towards community development (the development process is community-led and community-managed with critical support from state and market).
 In the words of the Floras- "The Community Capitals Framework emerged dialectically from practice, although it has diverse theoretical roots.
 Its theoretical base is rich and heterodox, bringing together symbolic structuralism, social constructivism, participatory action research, and appreciative inquiry.
 By focusing on collective efficacy, the CCF was developed as a tool for people in the field, including community members, to assess what key local resources to mobilize and invest in for a more sustainable collective future".
 CCF requires balanced investment in all seven capitals to achieve economic, social and environmental sustainability (also known as triple bottom line of development).